With a blank map of Argentina or an outline map of Argentina you can learn…

 Where is Colombia on a Map?

-Are you wondering where is Colombia located on a map?
+Where is Colombia located on a map?
 Colombia is classified as part of both the western and northern hemispheres.
-It is curious that it is considered part of the northern hemisphere as it belongs to South America.
-Colombia is situated at the north western tip of the South American continent.
+Curiously, it is considered part of the northern hemisphere as it belongs to South America.
+Colombia is situated at the northwestern tip of the South American continent.
 The reason for this lies in its physical location in relation to the Equator.
-It is very close to the equator at latitude 4.57° N and longitude 74.29° W.
+It is near the equator at latitude 4.57° N and longitude 74.29° W.

-The country has only one time zone that is observed all year round: Colombia Standard Time, also known as “GMT-5” (Greenwich Mean Time minus 5 hours).
+The country has only one time zone observed all year round: Colombia Standard Time, also known as “GMT-5” (Greenwich Mean Time minus 5 hours).

 Download as PDF (A4)